maelle/simplymaelle/content/post/2022-04-05-github-tips/index.md

 At the very bottom of your GitHub timeline there is a link to your RSS feed, "Subscribe to your news feed" (it has a token in it so do not publicize it!).
 I have added mine to Feedly.
 Even if [GitHub has recently improved the timeline interface](https://github.blog/2022-03-22-improving-your-github-feed/), I like it to be grouped with other tech RSS feeds I subscribe to.
 That might change, though.

-# 8: Subscribe to GitHub blog
+# 8: Subscribe to the GitHub blog

-I've also added GitHub blog to Feedly to be aware of new features in a less random way than on Twitter (I'm actively reducing my dependency on Twitter for crucial information).
+I've also added the [GitHub blog](https://github.blog/) to Feedly to be aware of new features in a less random way than on Twitter (I'm actively reducing my dependency on Twitter for crucial information).

 # Conclusion